 - Preview score immediately after completion: Unofficial section and total scores are shown on-screen as soon as the exam ends.

-- No cancel option at test center: Unlike the old GMAT, scores cannot be canceled.
+- No cancel option at test centre: Unlike the old GMAT, scores cannot be cancelled.
 Candidates now control whether to share results with schools after official release.

 - Official scores within 3–5 business days: Verified reports, including percentiles and performance insights, are posted in the mba.com account.
-Email notification is sent once available.
+An email notification is sent once available.